 As a community, we must act to ensure that decisions are credible even if they must occasionally be unpopular, difficult or favourable to the interests of one group over another.

-As the owner of the site and convener of the Pharos community, HBN reserves the right to take any actions it deems necessary to mitigate contributions or users deemed by the community to be disruptive or damaging to the Pharos.
-HBN will seek to take the minimum actions possible and only escalate as deemed necessary.
+As the owner of the site and convener of the Pharos community, Habitable reserves the right to take any actions it deems necessary to mitigate contributions or users deemed by the community to be disruptive or damaging to the Pharos.
+Habitable will seek to take the minimum actions possible and only escalate as deemed necessary.
 Actions roughly in order of escalation may include:

 Users who feel they have been subject to sanctions unfairly may appeal.
-User rights and posts will be restored at the discretion of HBN.
+User rights and posts will be restored at the discretion of Habitable.

-Appeals will be reviewed by HBN no less frequently than quarterly.
+Appeals will be reviewed by Habitable no less frequently than quarterly.
 In the event that an appeal is denied, the original sanction issued will stand.

 This Code of Conduct is complementary to the requirements of the Terms of Service.
 No provision stated here negates any of the responsibilities outlined in this website’s Terms of Service.